CrypToolProject/CrypTool-2/CrypConsole/readme.md

   -input=type,name,data               -> specifies an input parameter
-                                        type can be number,text,file -output=name                        -> specifies an output parameter -timeout=duration                   -> specifies a timeout in seconds.
+                                        type can be number,text,file -output=name                        -> specifies an output parameter -setting=name.settingname,value     -> specifies a setting of a component (name) to change to defined value -timeout=duration                   -> specifies a timeout in seconds.
 If timeout is reached, the process is killed -jsonoutput                         -> enables the json output -verbose                            -> writes logs etc to the console; for debugging